-AVR requests Commission authorization to continue its existing Water Revenue Adjustment Mechanism ("WRAM")/Modified Production Cost Balancing Account ("MCBA") with some minor modifications.
+AVR requests Commission authorization to continue its existing Water Revenue Adjustment minor modifications.
 AVR proposes to add the commodity revenues for the irrigation system to the WRAM balancing account.
-AVR's MCBA captures variations in production costs (purchased power, replenishment assessments, and leased water rights) due to either changes in unit price or changes in the consumption.
+AVR's MCBA captures variations in production costs unit price or changes in the consumption.
 AVR requests that the production costs of chemicals be included in the supply cost captured by the MCBA.
 AVR also requests to add the irrigation system water production costs in the MCBA.